 Scott Dawley has a degree in Forest Technology from Unity College in Unity, Maine.
 He has worked for State of Connecticut, Department of Energy and Environmental Protection for 34 years and currently holds the position of District Operation Supervisor for Parks an Forest for the Eastern District.

-Russell “Rusty” Morrison is a retired U.S. Navy submarine Commander who currently works in the pharmaceutical industry.
-He is a longtime member of the Stonington Town Committee.
+Russell “Rusty” Morrison is a former U.S. Navy submarine officer who currently works in the pharmaceutical industry.
+He is a longtime member of the Stonington Town Committee and an avid hiker.

 Dennis S. Main has an MBA, with a concentration in Finance and Accounting, from the University of CT and is a retired Financial Manager with the State of CT.
 Dennis is also a CT Licensed Real Estate Broker and is a contractor for forestry management projects with USDA.
 He and his wife Renee reside at Mainagery Farm in Bozrah.
 They have two grown daughters Carrie and Rachel.
 He has served on the Inland Wetlands Commission and Board of Finance and is currently the Chair of the Bozrah Board of Assessment Appeals.
 He is also a Norwich Golf Course and Audubon Society member, enjoying forestry, gardening and golf in the north and kayaking and bird stalking in Florida in the wintertime.